 The minor in comparative literature provides students with a thorough knowledge of several national literatures through comparative and interdisciplinary study.
 Students must complete three courses at the 3000-level or higher, at least one of which must be a capstone, 4000-level course.
+Please note, CMP 4907 (cross-listed as AAS and FLM 4907), may be used as an elective within the Comparative Literature minor.
+This course may not be used to satisfy capstone requirement for the Comparative Literature minor.
 Students are also encouraged to pursue the study of a foreign language.